 If you have diabetes, you’re not alone.
-29.1 million people, or 9.3% of the U.S. population, has been diagnosed.
+29.1 million people, or 9.3% of the U.S. population, have been diagnosed.
 In addition, it is estimated that 8.1 million people have diabetes and don’t know it yet.
 But what does diabetes have to do with your dental health?

 All parts of your body are connected, and each part affects the other.
 Diabetes is all about how your body processes sugar, which is an integral force in all parts of the body.
-There is in particular a strong statistical link to diabetes and the decreased health of your mouth
+There is, in particular, a strong statistical link to diabetes and the decreased health of your mouth

 A side effect of diabetes is dry mouth, which occurs when your salivary glands don’t produce as much saliva as you need.
 Saliva plays an essential role in washing away food particles and bacteria.
 A deficiency greatly increases your risk of tooth decay and cavities.

 Diabetes is also linked to gum disease, affecting almost 22% of those diagnosed.
 Sugar feeds the bacteria in your teeth and helps it multiply.
 If you have poor blood sugar control, bad bacteria more easily make a home in your gums.
 Gum disease can also in turn cause your blood sugar to increase so that your diabetes is more difficult to manage.